-Early Christianity began roughly 2,000 years ago, shortly after the death, resurrection, and ascension of Christ.
+Christianity began roughly 2,000 years ago, shortly after the death, resurrection, and ascension of Christ.
 Acts 11:26b says, “It was at Antioch that the believers were first called Christians.”
 “Christians” means “Christ’s people.”
 Early Christianity consisted of a group of loosely connected local bodies of believers who gathered together on a regular basis, usually in each other’s homes to fellowship and worship together (Acts 16:15; 18:7; 21:8; Romans 16:5; Colossians 4:15).
 These churches generally had the organization of pastors, elders, and deacons within each individual congregation.

 This early New Testament church lived communally and often shared resources such as food and money (Acts 2:44-45 and Acts 4:32-36).
 Their services consisted mainly of preaching (during which time they might also read letters from missionaries such as Paul) and the singing of songs.
 They took offerings to support the journeys of their missionaries, and they performed baptisms.
-Also, they celebrated the Lord’s Supper each time they gathered together.
+Also, the early Christians celebrated the Lord’s Supper each time they gathered together.

 But, soon, early Christianity was challenged by Roman persecution.
 The majority of the persecution began with the great fire in Rome that destroyed much of the city and devastated the economy.
 In an attempt to absolve himself, the Roman Emperor Nero claimed it was the Christians who tried to destroy Rome and its pagan gods.
 From that point on, the Christians were blamed for many of the misfortunes befalling the Empire.
 Persecution and martyrdom was quick to follow.
-Because of this persecution, the Christians were forced to meet in the catacombs, which were long, dark galleries under the city of Rome.
+Because of this persecution, the early Christians were forced to meet in the catacombs, which were long, dark galleries under the city of Rome.
 There they continued their meetings, baptisms, and even burials for their dead.
 As a result of the persecution, many of the early Christians were scattered throughout the Roman Empire, expediting the cause of evangelism and fulfilling the Lord’s commands to make disciples of all nations (Acts 8:1, 4-40; 11:19-26; Matthew 28:18-20).

-Both early and modern Christianity have good and bad characteristics, and neither can be idealized.
+Both early Christianity and modern Christianity have good and bad characteristics, and neither can be idealized.
 The positives which characterized the early church—a passion for Christ and His Word and a strong love for one another—are what we should strive to emulate in the modern church.